-Quality Characteristics, Product Quality Measurement, Coverage, Quality Attributes.
+Quality Characteristics, Product Quality Measurement, Coverage, Quality Attributes, PQEM

-1. Introduction
+1. INTRODUCTION

-The quality of a system is extremely important, and software metrics became an essential part to understanding whether the quality of the software corresponds to what the stakeholders needs [1].
-Those needs are characterized by the ISO/IEC 25010 as a set of quality characteristics and subcharacteristics [2].
+Quality is key when evaluating the properties of a software product, and software metrics became an essential part to understanding whether the quality of the software corresponds to what the stakeholders needs [1].
+The standard ISO/IEC 25010 characterized those needs with a set of quality characteristics: Functional Suitability, Performance Efficiency, Compatibility, Usability, Reliability, Security, Maintainability, and Portability, as well as the subset of sub-characteristics per each characteristic [2].
 Considering the diverse stakeholders participating in software projects such as developers, managers, and end users, quality needs to be evaluated at different levels of detail.

-Based on the above, several quality measures or metrics have been proposed to achieve the evaluation and measurement, but the practical application of these metrics is challenged, on the one hand, by the need to combine different metrics as recommended by distinct quality-model methods such as Goal-Question-Metric [3] and Factor-Criteria-Metric [4]; and on the other hand, by the need to reach insights in the quality of the entire software product, based on the metric values obtained for software elements such as methods and classes.
+Based on the above, several quality measures have been proposed to achieve the evaluation and measurement, but the practical application of these metrics is challenged, on the one hand, by the need to combine different metrics as recommended by distinct quality-model methods such as Goal-Question-Metric [3] and Factor-Criteria-Metric [4]; and on the other hand, by the need to reach insights in the quality of the entire software product, based on the metric values obtained for software elements such as methods and classes.